Persistent storage on Chameleon

 |---------------------|-------------|------|--------|-------|----------|---------------------------------|-------------------|----------|-----------|

-| block-persist-netID | - | 2GiB | In-use | - | ceph-ssd | /dev/vdb on node-persist-netID | nova | No | No |
+| block-persist-netID | - | 2GiB | In-use | - | ceph-ssd | /dev/vdb on node-block-netID | nova | No | No |

 On the instance, let’s confirm that we can see the block storage volume.
 Run

-# run on node-persist
+# run on node-block

 lsblk

-and verify that vdb
+and verify that vdb appears in the output.

 The volume is essentially a raw disk.
 Before we can use it for the first time after creating it, we need to partition the disk, create a filesystem on the partition, and mount it.
 In subsequent uses, we will only need to mount it.